 - diet pills

 Stress and anxiety that occur frequently or seem out of proportion to the stressor may be signs of an anxiety disorder.
-Nearly 40 million Americans suffer from some type of anxiety disorder.
-(ADAA)
+An estimated 40 million Americans live with some type of anxiety disorder.

-Individuals with these disorders may feel anxious and stressed on a daily basis and have irrational fears (phobias).
-Common anxiety disorders include:
+People with these disorders may feel anxious and stressed on a daily basis and for prolonged periods of time.
+These disorders include the following:

-- Panic disorder: a condition that causes moments of extreme fear, a pounding heart, and shortness of breath, commonly known as panic attacks
+- Panic disorder is a condition that causes panic attacks, which are moments of extreme fear accompanied by a pounding heart, shortness of breath, and a fear of impending doom.

-- Post-traumatic stress disorder (PTSD): a condition that causes flashbacks or anxiety as the result of a traumatic experience
+- Post-traumatic stress disorder (PTSD) is a condition that causes flashbacks or anxiety as the result of a traumatic experience.

-- Social phobia: a condition that causes intense feelings of anxiety in situations that involve interacting with others
+- Social phobia is a condition that causes intense feelings of anxiety in situations that involve interacting with others.

-- Obsessive-compulsive disorder: a condition that causes repetitive thoughts and the compulsion to complete certain ritual actions
+- Obsessive-compulsive disorder is a condition that causes repetitive thoughts and the compulsion to complete certain ritual actions.

-If you are having thoughts about harming yourself or others, you should seek immediate medical help.
-If you are unable to control your worries, and stress is impacting your daily life, talk to your doctor about ways to manage stress and anxiety.
+If you’re having thoughts about harming yourself or others, you should seek immediate medical help.
+Stress and anxiety are treatable conditions and there are many resources, strategies, and treatments that can help.
+If you’re unable to control your worries, and stress is impacting your daily life, talk to your primary care provider about ways to manage stress and anxiety.

 Certain lifestyle changes can help alleviate symptoms of stress and anxiety.
 These techniques can be used along with medical treatments for anxiety.
-Techniques include:
+Techniques to reduce stress and anxiety include:

 - eating a balanced, healthy diet